selhabAhmedyakoub/age-calculator-app/README.md

-# Calculator Application
+# Age Calculator Application

-This is a simple calculator application built using HTML, CSS, and JavaScript.
-The calculator can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+This is a web application that calculates your age based on the date of birth you provide.
+It displays your age in years, months, and days.

 ## Features

-- **Basic Arithmetic Operations:** Supports addition, subtraction, multiplication, and division.
+- **Age Calculation:** Accurately calculates age in years, months, and days.
-- **Clear Function:** Clear the current input.
+- **Responsive Design:** Fully responsive and works well on any device.
-- **Responsive Design:** Works well on both desktop and mobile devices.
+- **User-Friendly Interface:** Simple and easy to use interface.

 ## Technologies Used